GuyShalevWP/library_flask_project/README.md

 python app.py
 ```

-_If there's no data in library.db, in app.py there're Default setups_
+_If there's no data in library.db, in app.py there're Default setups (run the app first)_

 ## Usage